Qualytics/userguide/docs/settings/tags/overview-of-a-tag.md

 - Anomalies also inherit ```Tags``` at the time they are created.
 They inherit all the ```Tags``` of all the associated failed checks.

-- However, anomalies are treated as metadata, not as data assets, for the purposes of tagging.

 - Thus Anomalies do not inherit subsequent tag changes from those checks.
 They only inherit checks one time - at creation time.

 - ```Tags``` can be directly applied to or removed from Anomalies at any time after creation.